Salsatore89/linux-server-udacity-project/README.md

 ![](img/install-git.png)

-## Deploy the Item Catalog project. ❌
+## Deploy the Item Catalog project. ✅

 13. Clone and setup your Item Catalog project from the Github repository you created earlier in this Nanodegree program. ✅

 14. Set it up in your server so that it functions correctly when visiting your server’s IP address in a browser.
-Make sure that your .git directory is not publicly accessible via a browser! ❌
+Make sure that your .git directory is not publicly accessible via a browser! ✅
-(The public IP is: http://35.177.166.212/, but after configuring the server I only see the default Ubuntu page.
-I have tried several things but i can't resolve it)
+(Public IP is: http://18.195.254.152// or http://ec2-18-195-254-152.eu-central-1.compute.amazonaws.com/)